Skip to Content

 • Importance of Pitch in Chainsaw Chains

 When considering a chainsaw chain, don’t ignore the pitch.
-The pitch, found on the chainsaw manual or bar, represents the distance between the chain’s drive links.
+The pitch on the chainsaw manual or bar represents the distance between the chain’s drive links.
 Understanding the pitch is essential in selecting a chain that fits your chainsaw perfectly.

 • Gauge of Chainsaw Chain

 Next to consider is the chainsaw chain’s gauge, which is the thickness of the drive links.
-The gauge is crucial in ensuring the chain fits onto the guide bar correctly.
+The gauge ensures the chain fits onto the guide bar correctly.
 This specification can be found on the chainsaw guide bar or in the user manual.

 • Understanding the Drive Link Count